mechmotum/mechmotum.github.io/content/pages/guide.rst

   unavailable.
 If you want to take more than one week at a time, please inform your supervisor well in advance for planning purposes.
 All holiday time has to be requested via TIM and approved by the department manager.
+- You may work from home or other locations at any time you choose.
+You do not need to inform your supervisor of this (in general).
+At least half your time should be on campus, on average, and during typical working hours 8-6 so that you can interact with the lab members.
+Just inform me if it disrupts some in person work at the campus.
+Also, when you work from home I except that I can reach you if needed via element, teams, phone etc.

 COVID-Time Lab Rules
 ====================